 How I Saved over $300 on a Moving Truck Rental

-Please note, these rental tips are here to help people save money during a costly time – moving!
-And can be used by almost anyone in many situations beyond renting a moving truck.
+Please note, these rental tips are here to help people save money during a costly time—moving!
+It also can be used by almost anyone in many situations beyond renting a moving truck.
 While some people may already use a few of these tips, many others can also benefit from this knowledge.
-Please take these tips as they are; just suggestions for ways to save money in challenging economic times.
+Please take these tips as they are: just suggestions for ways to save money in challenging economic times.

 And now, how to get the best deal on a moving truck rental:

 How to Rent a Moving Truck for Less

 To get the best deal, I would suggest following all the steps below.
 But it is not necessary, and following even a few of them can help you save money.